Inner Team

 The inner team is a personality model created by German psychologist Friedemann Schulz von Thun.
 The plurality of the human inner life or facets of the personality (Self) is presented using a metaphor of a team and a team leader.
 This is supposed to support the self-clarification process and by doing so set the foundation for a clear and authentic external communication.

 Motivation

-In the first two volumes of his seminal work Miteinander reden (engl.
-Talking to each other), Schulz von Thun deals with the topic of functioning communication.
+In the first two volumes of his seminal work Miteinander reden (English: Talking to each other), Schulz von Thun deals with the topic of functioning communication.
 In 1998, Thun published Miteinander reden 3, which expands his theory of communication to the notion of the inner team.
 By introducing the model of the inner team, he wants to provide instructions for self-help.

 The inner team is a modification of the "parts party", a method from systemic family therapy, which was developed by Virginia Satir in the 1970s.
 Additionally, his model draws upon the interacting parts of the personality within a human being that, amongst others, have been described by Margaret Paul and Erika J. Chopich.